robanderton/java-fixie-https-demo/README.md

 MainClientExec - Tunnel to target created.
 ```

+**Note:** the code demonstrated in this app will also work for HTTP requests.

 ### Dependencies

 This demo has been built using version 4.5.2 of the Apache HTTP Client.
 If you are attempting to use a newer version and receiving errors, please [create an issue](https://github.com/robanderton/java-fixie-https-demo/issues/new).